13 Best Lavender Fields in Texas (2026 Guide) — Farms, Festivals & U-Pick

 Chappell Hill Lavender Farm

-In Southwest Texas, along the Texas trail, you will find yourself amongst the peaceful fields at Chappell Hill Lavender Farm.
+n Southeast-Central Texas, just off the Texas Independence Trail, you will find yourself amongst the peaceful fields at Chappell Hill Lavender Farm.
 Just eight miles away from town, in the city known for its bluebonnets, you will find yourself being able to relax and unwind.

 This farm will give you the opportunity to cut your own fresh lavender, as they have a cutting season twice a year.
 You will be able to stroll along the paths and pick out your own fresh lavender for free of charge.